-This information is intended to assist applicants in their dealings with EU Treaty Rights Section.
+This information is intended to assist applicants in their dealings with EU Treaty Rights Unit, Residence Division.
 As such it does not constitute legal advice and is intended for guidance purposes only.

 Frequently Asked Questions about EU Treaty Rights can be found under EU Treaty Rights FAQ.

 Registration of permission to remain in the State for non-EEA persons living in the Dublin City and County area - New Online Registration Appointment System

 The Office which deals with the Registration of non-EEA persons living in the Dublin City and County area has transferred from the Garda National Immigration Bureau to the Irish Naturalisation and Immigration Service (INIS).

 Such registrations will continue at Burgh Quay Immigration Office, 13/14 Burgh Quay, Dublin 2.
 The previous queuing and ticketing system at this Office is no longer in operation.

 Persons who are in receipt of a letter from EUTR section approving permission to remain and have not yet registered that permission should be aware that a new online registration appointment system is now in operation.

 From Thursday 15 September, 2016 persons attending Burgh Quay Immigration Office must have made an appointment.
 If you do not have an appointment you cannot be seen.
 Appointments can only be made via the INIS website.